 Upper Mustang still remains the destination of choice for the adventurous Himalayan connoisseur.

 But, some things are changing.
-A rough and bumpy jeep road now exists meaning that trekking is no longer the only option.
+A road now exists meaning that trekking is no longer the only option.
 However, this wild and unforgiving land has not been tamed, even by 4WD a Mustang Jeep Tour is an adventurous and often challenging journey.

 We have suggested itineraries below that explore both Upper and Lower Mustang.
 We consider Upper Mustang to be beyond Kagbeni to Lo Manthang and Lower Mustang to be Kagbeni down into the Kali Gandaki and to Thasang.
 Lower Mustang trips don't need a restricted area permit and venture as far as Kagbeni, yet they too still afford a glimpse of Upper Mustang.